Dilstom/Bamazon/README.md

  The app takes in orders from customers and depletes stock from the store's inventory.

- The app should then prompt users with two messages.
+ The app prompts users with two messages:
- - The first asks them the ID of the product they would like to buy.
+ - the first asks them the ID of the product they would like to buy.

  ![alt text](images/Capture1.PNG "The First Prompt")

- - The second message asks how many units of the product they would like to buy.
+ - the second message asks how many units of the product they would like to buy.

  ![alt text](images/Capture2.PNG "The Second Prompt")